 Q. What happens if my child does not attend school regularly?

 A. As a parent, you are committing an offence if you fail to make sure that your child attends school regularly.

 Q. What can I do as a parent to help?

 A. If your child misses school regularly or is unhappy at school, you should contact school as soon as possible so that we can work with you to resolve difficulties.
 We understand that many of our children require additional support from social care, health services and/or other extended teams, therefore we ensure we coordinate and facilitate support to benefit pupil outcomes.

 Educational Welfare Service

 Rosehill School works closely with Nottingham City Educational Welfare Services.
 The Educational Welfare Service work to raise achievement levels by working with pupils, parents and schools, other agencies and the community, to improve the attendance of the city pupils.
-Also they work to safeguard and promote the welfare of children.
-For further information about our school policy, please follow this link.
+Also, they work to safeguard and promote the welfare of children.